-Visual merchandising is an essential element for turning your store into an elaborate showcase that entices customers, invites them to get to know your products and then take them home.
+Visual merchandising is an essential element for turning your retail shop into an elaborate showcase that entices customers, invites them to get to know your products and then take them home.

-Visual merchandising is about how you lay the store out as well as how you present goods attractively and in a way that makes sense to your customers.
+Visual merchandising is about how you lay the store out as well as how you present goods attractively on your store shelving, in a way that makes sense to your customers.
 Many retailers have got this down to an art.
 At the same time, others struggle, believing naively that “if we build it they will come”.
 Yes, they may buy what they came into your store looking for, but if you’re not creating opportunities for upselling, you’re missing out big time.

 Here is the CAEM advice for maximising retail opportunities and boosting sales with your visual merchandising.

-Gondola shelving makes the best use of the space available by allowing you to display goods on both sides of the same shelving unit, saving on floor space.
+Shop Gondolas make the best use of the space available by allowing you to display goods on both sides of the same shop shelving unit, saving on floor space.
 Gondola ends provide the infrastructure for attractive end displays that catch the eye.

-If you change your promotional items on a monthly basis, lightweight shelving is a must.
+If you change your promotional items on a monthly basis, lightweight shop shelving is a must.

-Another important element of your display is the focal point.
-This protagonist is your high-ticket promotional item that you want customers to see as soon as they walk into the store.
+Another important element of your retail display is the focal point.
+This protagonist is your high-ticket promotional item that you want customers to see as soon as they walk into your retail shop.
 The right lighting draws the customer’s eye towards the hotspots within the display.
 Including well-lit hotspots can significantly increase conversions by over 200%.
 Ensure your lighting doesn’t take away from your profit margins; choose LED lighting optimised for safety and keep costs down.

 3. Choose a colour theme